-Making cookies for the holidays is a fun tradition but can also be a lot of work.
-Use a FoodSaver® vacuum sealer to make and seal your dough ahead of time so making cookies is all fun and no hassle.
-Seal your finished cookies as well to keep them fresh whether you are sending them to relatives or just keeping them for yourself!
-Each cookie is unique so here’s your guide to saving them all!
+Making cookies for the holidays is a fun tradition, but it can also be a lot of work.
+Whether you’re making classic sugar cookies or something fancier, use a FoodSaver® vacuum sealer for making, sealing, and freezing cookie dough ahead of time.
+That way, making holiday cookies will be all fun and no hassle.
+Seal your finished cookies as well, to keep them fresh—whether you’re giving them as a gift or just keeping them for yourself!
+Each cookie is unique, so here’s your guide to saving them all.

-For drop cookies like these, combine all the ingredients, then use a melon scooper to portion the cookie dough into small balls.
-Space them out on a cookie sheet as if you were about to place them in the oven and flatten them slightly.
-Put the sheet in a freezer for six hours.
-Remove the frozen dough pieces from the sheet and place into a FoodSaver® bag, spaced out evenly.
-Seal the bag with your FoodSaver® sealing system and store in the freezer until you are ready to bake.
-Seal your baked cookies as well to maintain freshness.
+For drop cookies, combine all the ingredients, then use a melon scooper to portion the cookie dough into small balls.
+Space them out on a cookie sheet as if you were about to place them in the oven, and flatten them slightly.
+Put the sheet in a freezer for 6 hours.
+Remove the frozen dough pieces from the sheet and place into a FoodSaver bag, spaced out evenly.
+Seal the bag with your FoodSaver vacuum sealing system and store in the freezer until you’re ready to bake your drop cookies.
+Vacuum seal your baked cookies as well to maintain freshness.

-Sugar cookies, pinwheels and checkerboards call for a slice-and-bake cookie dough recipe.
-Prepare the dough based on your recipe and then shape the dough into a log.
-Place the log into a FoodSaver® Bag, seal using your FoodSaver® sealing system, and freeze!
-When you are ready to bake, cut the bag open and slice and bake the cookies as your normally would.
-Remember to seal your freshly baked cookies after they are done!
+Classic sugar cookies, pinwheels, and checkerboards call for a slice and bake cookie dough recipe.
+Prepare the dough based on your recipe, and then shape the dough into a log.
+Put the log in a FoodSaver bag, seal using your FoodSaver sealing system, and freeze!
+When you’re ready to bake, cut the bag open, and slice and bake the cookies as you normally would.
+Remember to vacuum seal your freshly baked holiday cookies after you’ve baked them!

-Gingerbread, sour dough and sugar cookies call for cut-out cookie dough.
+Gingerbread, sourdough, and sugar cookies call for cut-out cookie dough.
 After mixing up your dough, shape it into two disks about an inch thick.
-Slip each disk into a FoodSaver® Bag, seal using your FoodSaver® sealing system, and store the dough in your freezer.
-When you are ready to make your cookies, take the dough out of the bags and roll out to the desired thickness.
-Bake, and seal your finished cookies to keep them fresh!
+Put each disk into a FoodSaver bag, seal using your FoodSaver sealing system, and store the dough in your freezer.
+When you’re ready to make your cookies, take the dough out of the bags and roll it out to the desired thickness.
+Bake, and then vacuum seal your finished holiday cookies to keep them fresh.